-In the past, migrating from one version to another has been similar to moving from Drupal to just another CMS, bringing in more time and fatigue.
+In the past, migrating from one version to another has been similar to moving from another CMS to Drupal, bringing in more time and fatigue.

-However, the upgrade can be made much easier and painless this time.
+However, the upgrade from D7/8 to D9 is much easier and painless.
 Let’s dive into more details and understand as to why moving on to Drupal 9 would be a better choice.

 Why Should You Upgrade?

-With end of life approaching for Drupal 7 and 8 in November 2021, operating the website on them won’t be an option.
+With the end of life approaching for Drupal 7 and 8 soon, operating the website on them securely and with complete functionality won’t be a feasible option.

-However, at the same time, it might be overwhelming for Drupal 7/8 site owners to know their website will need the upgrade.
-And when the site is running absolutely fine, then it might be difficult to reach a conclusion of whether an upgrade is needed or not.
+At the same time, it might also be overwhelming for Drupal 7/8 site owners to know that their website will need the upgrade, especially when their site is running absolutely fine; thereby, resulting in confusion among them.

-Here are 3 reasons why you should consider upgrading your site:
+Here are 3 reasons why you should consider upgrading your site to Drupal 9:

-One of the major reasons that 7 lac Drupal 7 sites still haven’t migrated to Drupal 8, is due to the known challenges in migration process.
-And with the majority of people on Drupal 7, it is quite likely that most of them do not want to upgrade their CMS twice in the span of one year.
+One of the major reasons that more than seven hundred thousand Drupal 7 sites still haven’t migrated to Drupal 8, is due to the known challenges in the migration process.
+And with the majority of people on Drupal 7, it is quite likely that most of them did not want to upgrade their CMS twice in the span of one year.